telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ### Appearance

 *RadGrid* does not export any external styles.
 That means that your skins will not appear in the generated file.
-Still, the inline styles are preserved and should be used instead.
-Different approaches could be used depending where *RadGrid* will rebind before export (when *IgnorePaging* is set to *true* or when you rebind manually).
+The inline styles are preserved and must be used instead.
+Different approaches can be used depending on whether *RadGrid* will rebind before export (if *IgnorePaging* is *true* or when you rebind manually).

 >note Since UI for ASP.NET AJAX Q3 2015 we have implement a new property named **IsExporting** which can be used instead of the old approach with a boolean flag.
 The property is accessible only from the server.
 >